 It is in the interest of Iran to have a neighbor with a stable political system because needless to say, the security problems in Iraq are impacting Iran strongly.
 The recent terror attacks in Iran are a clear example of what could have happened more often on its soil if it wasn’t collaborating with Iraq in its fight against ISIS.

-On the other hand, it is clear that the United States was and still is not interested in strengthening its relationship with Baghdad on a strategic level.
+On the other hand, it is clear that the United States was and still is not interested in strengthening its ties with Baghdad on a strategic level.
 Americans keep complaining about Iran’s increasing influence, but beyond their military support that came pretty late, the US has not much to show for the allegedly strong relationship with Baghdad.
 One can talk forever about diplomatic ties and mutual interests, but what is happening on the ground indicates the real status quo of the relationship which is not especially strong, despite what many believe.

-Not only did the US commit lethal “mistakes” during the occupation, mistakes in the magnitude of hundreds of thousands dead Iraqi civilians, and scandals like Abu Ghraib and Blackwater, it also left Iraq vulnerable without an air force when it pulled out of Iraq, and never really implement the ‘Strategic Framework Agreement‘ it signed before leaving.
+Not only did the US commit lethal “mistakes” during the occupation year, which were in the magnitude of hundreds of thousands dead Iraqi civilians, and scandals like Abu Ghraib and Blackwater, it also left Iraq vulnerable without an air force when it pulled out of Iraq, and never really implement the ‘Strategic Framework Agreement‘ it signed before leaving.
 Iraqis did not see any serious projects sponsored by the US in Iraq, nor did US universities welcome many Iraqi students, as the framework was supposed to achieve.
 It was actually the other way around.
 Iraqis witnessed their infrastructure bombed during the US invasion and not rebuilt after, with lots of money disappearing in Iraq without much to show for it.

 Major media organizations like the New York Times not only report on US foreign policy, they also shape it.
-The continued publishing of similar articles over the years indicates a persistence in ignoring the deep ties between the two countries, always reducing them to the regional interests of Iran, and neglecting many hard facts.
-In my opinion, this discourse is misleading and reflects some strong biases, at a time when the New York Times is supposed to be a leading publication followed and trusted by many decision makers around the world.
+The continued publishing of similar articles over the years indicates a persistence on ignoring the deep ties between the two countries, always reducing them to the regional interests of Iran, and neglecting many hard facts.
+In my opinion, this discourse is misleading and reflects some strong biases, at a time when the New York Times is supposed to be a leading publication followed and trusted by many diplomats and decision makers around the world.